Distance: 320km (200 miles)

 I. Event hub

-Mytholmroyd Community Centre, Caldene Avenue, HX7 5AF is where Headwaters Trail riders sign on from 7am and can have a cup of tea / coffee and fuel up on porridge pots, toast and home made flapjacks.
+Mytholmroyd Community Centre, Caldene Avenue, HX7 5AF is where Headwaters Trail riders sign on and have a cup of tea / coffee and fuel up on porridge pots, toast and home made flapjacks.
 There is no ‘mass start’ however, riders should aim to be on the trail by 10am.

+There are showers and toilets which can be accessed during MYCC public opening times (10am - 6pm).
 The centre is close to the train station and has a large free car / van parking (See point 6 below).
+Free car / van parking for the duration of the event at the Event Hub.

 What3words: mend.relatives.warthog